OMS Survey Response

 • Above 80 is world-class

 Which governmental affairs issues are IFB members most interested in?
-Both MM/MS and PM/PS members shared consensus on legislative priorities like trade and taxation, while MM/MS members emphasized the farm bill, as well.
+Both MM/MS and PM/PS members shared consensus on legislative priorities like trade and taxation, while MM/MS members emphasized the farm bill and federal risk management programs, as well.

 Top Governmental Affairs farmer respondents indicate are most important to their farming operations